-- cauterisation – where ulcers inside the bladder are sealed using an electrical current or laser
+- cauterisation – ulcers inside the bladder are sealed using an electrical current or laser

-- bladder distension – where the bladder is stretched with fluid, which can aid diagnosis and may temporarily relieve your symptoms
+- bladder distension – the bladder is stretched with fluid, which can aid diagnosis and may temporarily relieve symptoms

-- botulinum toxin injections – where a substance called botulinum toxin (such as Botox) is injected directly into your bladder to temporarily relieve your symptoms
+- botulinum toxin injections (such as Botox) – injected directly into your bladder wall to temporarily relieve symptoms of frequent peeing and pain.

-In very rare cases, it may be necessary to remove the bladder completely (cystectomy).
+In very rare cases, and only as a last resort, it may be necessary to remove the bladder completely (cystectomy).

-If this is done, your surgeon will need to create an alternative way for pee to leave your body.
+If this is done, your surgeon may need to create an alternative way for pee to leave your body.

 Things you can do to help BPS (interstitial cystitis)